nextflow-io/training/docs/basic_training/channels.md

 !!! exercise

     Use the `fromFilePairs` method to create a channel emitting all pairs of fastq read in the `data/ggal/` directory and print them.
-Then use the `flat:true` option and compare the output with the previous execution.
+Then use the `flat: true` option and compare the output with the previous execution.

     ??? solution

-        Use the following, with or without `flat:true`:
+        Use the following, with or without `flat: true`:

         ```groovy linenums="1"
-        Channel.fromFilePairs( './data/ggal/*_{1,2}.fq', flat:true)
+        Channel.fromFilePairs('./data/ggal/*_{1,2}.fq', flat: true)
           .view()
         ```